jpch26/Simple-Linear-Regression-Applied-to-Enzyme-Kinetics/README.md

 scratch first run erase\_all\_outputs.R script and then run Main.R script o whichever script you want.

-The image  folder contains images that I’ve used on this presentation: [Simple Linear Regression Applied to Enzyme Kinetics](https://github.com/jpch26/Simple-Linear-Regression-Applied-to-Enzyme-Kinetics/blob/main/Simple%20Linear%20Regression%20Applied%20to%20Enzyme%20Kinetics.md).
+You can read the presentation for this tutorial by clicking on: [Simple Linear Regression Applied to Enzyme Kinetics](https://github.com/jpch26/Simple-Linear-Regression-Applied-to-Enzyme-Kinetics/blob/main/Simple%20Linear%20Regression%20Applied%20to%20Enzyme%20Kinetics.md).

 Juan Pablo Carreón Hidalgo